barrosgusta/opencore_efi_lenovo_s145_i7_1065g7/README.md

 - Audio outputs and inputs
 - All the USB ports
 - Touchpad
-- Sleep (not working on macOS Sequoia)
+- Sleep (not tested on macOS Sequoia)

 ## What isn't working or is but with some problems